-First invented more than 100 years ago, contact lenses are small pieces of a complex type of plastic that help to correct vision problems.
-Instead of sitting on your nose like glasses, contact lenses float on a film of tears in front of the cornea – a part of the eye that helps us focus.
+Invented more than 100 years ago, contact lenses are small pieces of a complex type of plastic that help correct vision problems.
+Contacts float on a film of tears in front of the cornea – a part of the eye that helps us focus.

-There are two main types of contact lenses: soft lenses and hard lenses.
+Yes.
+The two main types of contact lenses are called soft lenses and hard lenses.
 Soft contact lenses are made from light, flexible plastic that conforms to the eye shape, while hard contact lenses are made from firmer plastic that covers only part of the cornea.

-Soft contact lenses – which are usually disposable – are by far the most common, says Bupa optometrist Karen Makin.
+Soft contact lenses (which are usually disposable) are by far the most common, says Bupa optometrist Karen Makin.
 “One of the main types of materials used in soft lenses is what’s called ‘hydrogel’,” she says.
-“It’s been around for a lot of years and is still being used to manufacture contact lenses.
+“It’s been around for a long time and is still being used to manufacture contact lenses.

 “A newer material is ‘silicon hydrogel’, a breathable material that allows more oxygen through to the cornea.”

-And for those with a higher prescription, contact lenses give a better result than glasses due to ‘spectacle magnification’, which means their lenses change the size of what they are seeing.
+And for those with a higher prescription, contact lenses give a better result than glasses thanks to ‘spectacle magnification’, which means their lenses change the size of what they are seeing.

-Compared to glasses, there’s a little more involved in maintaining contact lenses.
-Keeping them clean is really important.
+It’s a bit more work than having glasses because you need to make sure they’re always clean.
 “If you’re wearing reusable contact lenses, you need to clean and disinfect them after each wear,” says Makin.
 “You shouldn’t use tap water, bottled water or saliva – use a proper contact lens solution.”

-And because you’re likely to encounter situations where you may not want to wear contact lenses, like on a long-haul flight or when you’re unwell, it’s worthwhile hanging onto your glasses.
+If say you’re on a long-haul flight or when you’re unwell, you may not be able to do your proper contact routines.
 “Always have a good pair of glasses that you can wear just in case,” says Makin.